How to write an argumentative essay: step-by-step guide for students

 This approach is suitable if your argumentative essay is not aimed at providing a single opinion about the topic.
 Instead, your job is to present the problem, acknowledge the opposing side, and state your point of view.
 You should also explain why your position is the most beneficial to the reader.
 At the same time, this approach acknowledges both sides and presents the middle ground.

-Four steps to craft a solid argumentative essay
+Argumentative essay checklist: four steps to craft a solid paper

 You are getting closer to your goal, but there are still important nuances to consider.
-For example, writing an argumentative essay can turn into a nightmare if you don't have prior experience.
+For example, writing an argumentative essay may become difficult if you have little prior experience.
 That's why you should check out these steps to help you stand out.

 Step 1: Find good argumentative essay topics